simslab/scHPF/README.md

 python setup.py install
 ```

-## scHPF CLI workflow
+## scHPF Command Line Interface workflow
 ### Preprocessing

 #### Input file formats
 scHPF's preprocessing.py command intakes a molecular count matrix for an scRNA-seq experiment with unique molecular identifiers (UMIs).
 The are currently two options for input file formats:

-- A whitespace-delimited matrix formatted like: <pre>ENSEMBL_ID  GENE_SYMBOL  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre> The matrix should not have a header, but may be compressed with gzip or bzip2.
+1. A whitespace-delimited matrix formatted like: <pre>ENSEMBL_ID  GENE_SYMBOL  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre> The matrix should not have a header, but may be compressed with gzip or bzip2.
 We note that scHPF is specifically designed for scRNA-seq data with UMIs, and only takes integer molecular counts.

-- A loom file (see [loompy.org](http://loompy.org/)).
+2. A loom file (see [loompy.org](http://loompy.org/)).
 For filtering against a whitelist or blacklist of genes (recommended), the loom file must have a row attribute 'Gene'.

 #### Running the prep command
-To preprocess genome-wide UMI counts for a typica run, use the command:
+To preprocess genome-wide UMI counts for a typical run, use the command:
 ```
 scHPF prep --input UMICOUNT_MATRIX --prefix PREFIX -o OUTPUT_DIR -m 0.01 --whitelist GENE_WHITELIST
 ```